Everything We Know About Mac Miller's Death Investigation 1 Year After His Overdose

 "So they finally caught the motherf--ker that sold him the drugs that killed him," Mark said, via video posted on social media.
 "And we find some comfort in that.
 And many of us were young, including me, experimented with drugs.
 But it's a different f--king world out there, and all it takes is a stone—a little tiny stone of fentanyl and cocaine—and you're dead.
 Drugs are being laced with fentanyl—all kinds of drugs.
 And the one thing I would say to you is: Don't take the risk.
 It's just not worth it."

-Reavis, was arrested and charged with fraudulent schemes and artifices, possession of marijuana, possession of prescription drugs, possession of drug paraphernalia, weapons misconduct by a prohibited possessor, and manufacture of a prohibited weapon.
+Reavis was arrested and charged with fraudulent schemes and artifices, possession of marijuana, possession of prescription drugs, possession of drug paraphernalia, weapons misconduct by a prohibited possessor, and manufacture of a prohibited weapon.
 Reavis was held on a $50,000 cash-only bond and transferred to police custody.

 Sept.
 26, 2019: News emerges that Stephen "Stevie" Walter has been arrested in connection with Miller's death.
 According to the complaint, obtained by E!
 News, Petit delivered Miller counterfeit oxycodone pills containing fentanyl, which "Petit obtained from Walter, through Walter's drug courier Reavis."